Glen James, founder of My Millennial Money, outlines his top tips to stop overspending… and they’re good ones.

 Did you see the Your Money in a Minute segment on this week’s show?
-Glen James, retired financial adviser and founder of My Millennial Money outlined his top tips to stop overspending and they’re good ones.
+Glen James, retired financial adviser and founder of My Millennial Money outlined his top tips to stop overspending and they were excellent.
 Watch this quick segment and read on to find out more.

 1. Set timeframes for different money thresholds